A Retirement Home Visit Changed Everything

 Because I recognized it.
 All of it.

-My aunt was living proof that the pattern never stops.
-The same forces that make it hard to connect at 13 make it hard to connect at 80.
-Loneliness doesn't age out.
+My aunt wasn't reliving my childhood.
+She was living proof that the pattern never stops.
+That the same forces that make it hard to connect at 13 make it hard to connect at 80.
+That loneliness doesn't age out, doesn't resolve itself, doesn't get easier just because you've had more practice at life.

 The only difference between seventh-grade me and my aunt was decades.
 The wall was the same.

-Here's what changed my thinking.
-My aunt's situation wasn't a personal failing.
+My aunt's situation wasn't about a personal failing.
+She wasn't bad at friendship the way I'd always told myself I was bad at friendship.
 She was perfectly capable of connecting—she proved that with her dinner group and her mahjong friends.
 The problem was structural.
-The system around her had no mechanism for discovering compatibility, no way to surface shared interests, no tool for making that first introduction.
+The system around her had no mechanism for discovering compatibility, no way to surface shared interests, no tool for making that critical first introduction.

-Maybe I hadn't been bad at friendship.
-Maybe I'd been stuck in environments with no mechanism for helping people like me find each other.
-No one at Oregon was going to tap me on the shoulder at that bar and say, "Hey, there's a guy in the engineering school who also likes U2 and reads too much—you two should talk."
+Maybe I hadn't been bad at friendship all those years.
+Maybe I'd been stuck in environments that had no mechanism for helping people like me find each other.
+No one at Oregon was going to tap me on the shoulder at that bar and say, "Hey, there's a guy who's into the same things you are—you two should talk."
+No one at USC was going to pull me aside and say, "There are three other people here who are struggling with the same things you are."

 The introductions never happened.
 Not because they couldn't.
 Because nothing existed to make them happen.

 At first I was thinking about my aunt's building.
-A hundred residents.
+Two hundred residents.
 Invisible connections.
+That was problem enough.

 But how do you find those people?

 Not with a questionnaire.
 You don't discover who someone really is by asking them to check boxes.
-People tell you who they think they should be, not who they actually are.
-And not with a couple of scripted conversations, either.
-You can't get to know someone in two or three exchanges any more than you can know a city from an airport layover.
+People don't even know how to describe themselves accurately in that format.
+They tell you who they think they should be, not who they actually are.

 Walk up to the wall and say, "Hey, there's someone I think you should meet."